-If available, customer reviews of the product will appear under the price.
-These are reviews submitted to and stored by Walmart.com, not by third-party reviews.
+If available, customer reviews of the product will appear near the price.

-While we can’t prove that Walmart.com takes customer reviews into account on a search, it’s important to note that some site visitors may search by average review.
-If that’s the case, these product reviews could really impact your sales.
+It’s important to consider that some site visitors may search by average review.
+If that’s the case, these product reviews could have a big impact on your sales.